Emails running through your hosting account are putting your site at risk in ways you can’t imagine.

-DDoS and hacker attacks are going to be the norm for 2016.
+DDoS and hacker attacks are the new norm.

 This post is part of the Successful Site Owner Series